OpenPTV/openptv.github.com/report-a-bug/index.md

 ---
 layout: default
-title: Mozart bugs
+title: OpenPTV bugs
 ---

 {% comment %} <!-- markdown formatted, see http://daringfireball.net/projects/markdown/basics --> {% endcomment %}

 #Report a Bug

-Please submit Mozart 2 bug reports to [Github Issues](https://github.com/mozart/mozart2/issues).
+Please submit OpenPTV bug reports to [Github Issues](https://github.com/openptv/openptv/issues).
 You need a Github account to use the system, but it is free to register.

 ## What to report

 Please include the following to help us reproduce the problem:

-- Mozart version
+- OpenPTV version
 - Operating System
 - A short piece of code, a [sscce](http://sscce.org/), that can reproduce the issue
 - What should happen